 Natalie James is Australia’s Fair Work Ombudsman.
 She was appointed to the position by the Governor-General for a 5 year term starting on 15 July 2013.

-The functions of the Fair Work Ombudsman include promoting harmonious, productive and cooperative workplace relations and ensuring compliance with Commonwealth workplace laws.
+Under the Fair Work Act 2009, the Fair Work Ombudsman is responsible for promoting harmonious, productive and cooperative workplace relations and ensuring compliance with Commonwealth workplace laws.

 Previous Fair Work Ombudsman

 Nicholas Wilson previously held the position of Fair Work Ombudsman from 1 July 2009 until 28 April 2013.

 Michael Campbell was Acting Fair Work Ombudsman from 29 April 2013 to 14 July 2013.